 Slowly lower your air-filled balloon closer to the flame of the candle.
-This is the nerve-racking part and true test of your bravery to see how close you can get your ballon to the flame before it pops.
+This is the nerve-racking part and true test of your bravery to see how close you can get your balloon to the flame before it pops.

 In most cases, this first balloon that does not have water inside of it should pop a few inches before it even touches the flame!
 The heat radiating off the flame is enough to weaken the latex balloon and make it pop!